 With their folded ears, big eyes and round heads, people often say that Scottish Fold kittens resemble cuddly Teddy bears, wide-eyed owls, or otters.
 These adorable kitties have such a distinctive look that you may find them irresistible.

 The Charm of Scottish Fold Kittens

-Playful, friendly and inquisitive, Fold kittens have sweet expressions and a unique look.
+Playful, friendly, and inquisitive, Scottish Fold kittens have sweet expressions and a unique look.
 Their ears fold forward and downward ranging from a single loose fold to a tight triple fold.
 However, not all Scottish Folds have folded ears.
 Many kittens of this adorable breed actually have straight ears.

 The type of ears each kitten develops depends on whether it carries the folded ear gene, called the Fd gene.
 The gene is the result of a spontaneous mutation and is an incomplete dominant gene.